alikagupta/BSE_Portfolio_2025/index.md

 <div align="center">
   <img src="risitorGraph.png" width="40%" height="40%" alt="Graph of resistor values against range">
-  <figcaption> Figure 2: A graph from Desmos of resistor values (x-axis) against the range of analog flex sensor values that resistor would allow</figcaption>
+  <figcaption> Figure 2: A graph from Desmos of resistor values (x-axis) against the range of analog flex sensor values that the resistor would allow</figcaption>
 </div>

 ## Regression: